-You should be able to develop Minishift on Linux, macOS or Windows.
-The Windows operating system might require additional steps or have some limitations.
+You should be able to develop Minishift on Linux or macOS.

 We highly recommend to setup a default Go workspace.
 Even though it might require an adjustment in your work processes, the goal is to have a single workspace for all Go development.